Pico/phpBB-Reputation-System/README.md

 * phpBB >3.0.10
 * PHP >5.2
-* Javascript is required by this MOD.
+* Javascript is required by this MOD (for AJAX functions).

 License
 -------